LEGO Batman 3: Beyond Gotham (Windows, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, Wii U, Mac OS X)

 Atrocitus having a face texture in the format of minifigure characters suggests that he wasn't going to be a big-figure at first.

 Black Mask appears to be a character that was scrapped altogether, despite having completed textures.
+Past games at least included his parts in the character creation suite, but sadly poor Roman missed out on this game full time.

 There is an unused face texture with a name that suggests that Killer Croc's goons would be more crocodile-person hybrids, rather than just people in crocodile costumes.